-A sore shoulder is a common complaint leading people to seek physical therapy exercises for shoulder pain.
+A sore shoulder is a common complaint leading people to seek physical therapy for shoulder pain.
 Many people describe symptoms of tightness, stiffness, or mobility loss with a shoulder injury.
 To identify what is potentially wrong, and how to best find relief from shoulder pain, it helps to have a solid understanding of this adaptable joint.

 Shoulder Mechanics